Meet the

 Department of Materials Science & Engineering (CSE)

 A tool that displays data visualizations in 3-D. From a web-based platform users can write code to push content directly to all connected lenses.
-Dr. Bruckman intends to use this application in her course, Data Visualization and Analytics, which is open to graduate and undergraduate students.
+Dr. Bruckman is using this application in her course, Data Visualization and Analytics, which is open to graduate and undergraduate students.

 MAGGIE POPKIN PhD